rrubo/PUI2017_rh2684/HW4_rh2684/README.md

 The review file has been submitted to the repository of Nick Jones and pull requested.

 # Note!
 It has been submitted to his HW3 homework directory!
+It is now in his PUI2017 directory (don't know why he put it there).
 In my HW4 directory there is a copy of it.

 # Homework 4, Assignment 2